 An important sociological approach, begun in the late 1800s and early 1900s by sociologists at the University of Chicago, stresses that certain social and physical characteristics of urban neighborhoods raise the odds that people growing up and living in these neighborhoods will commit deviance and crime.
-This line of thought is now called the social ecology approach5 (Mears, Wang, Hay, & Bales, 2008).Mears, D. P., Wang, X., Hay, C., & Bales, W. D. (2008).
+This line of thought is now called the social ecology approach (Mears, Wang, Hay, & Bales, 2008).Mears, D. P., Wang, X., Hay, C., & Bales, W. D. (2008).
 Social ecology and recidivism: Implications for prisoner reentry.
 Criminology, 46, 301-340.
-Many criminogenic (crime-causing) neighborhood characteristics have been identified, including high rates of poverty, population density, dilapidated housing, residential

-5. The view that certain characteristics of neighborhoods and communities influence the likelihood of committing deviance and crime. mobility, and single-parent households.
-All of these problems are thought to contribute to social disorganization6, or weakened social bonds and social institutions, that make it difficult to socialize children properly and to monitor suspicious behavior (Mears et al., 2008; Sampson, 2006).Mears, D. P., Wang, X., Hay, C., & Bales, W. D. (2008).
+Many criminogenic (crime-causing) neighborhood characteristics have been identified, including high rates of poverty, population density, dilapidated housing, residential mobility, and single-parent households.
+All of these problems are thought to contribute to social disorganization, or weakened social bonds and social institutions, that make it difficult to socialize children properly and to monitor suspicious behavior (Mears et al., 2008; Sampson, 2006).
+Mears, D. P., Wang, X., Hay, C., & Bales, W. D. (2008).
 Social ecology and recidivism: Implications for prisoner reentry.
 Criminology, 46, 301-340; Sampson, R. J. (2006).
 How does community context matter?
 Social mechanisms and the explanation of crime rates.
 In P.-O. H. Wikström & R. J. Sampson (Eds.), The explanation of crime: Context, mechanisms, and development.
 New York, NY: Cambridge University Press.